seedco/StackViewController/README.md

 In the same way that you can create complex layouts by composing multiple `UIStackView` instances, you can use the view controller containment API to compose multiple instances of `StackViewController` to create a hierarchy of view controllers where each content view is backed by a corresponding view controller that cleanly separates the responsibilities, instead of handling all of that at the view level (an anti-pattern, as mentioned earlier).

+### Features

+The framework provides two primary classes: `StackViewContainer` and `StackViewController`. `StackViewContainer` wraps a `UIStackView` and implements the following additional features:

+* **Scrolling support** by embedding the `UIStackView` inside a `UIScrollView` with automatic management of associated constraints
+* **Autoscroll behaviour** to automatically adjust layout and scroll to the view being edited when the keyboard appears (the same behaviour implemented by `UITableViewController`)
+* **Customizable separator views** between content views that can be toggled on a per-view basis and are managed automatically when content views are inserted and removed
+* Other minor conveniences like support for background views and changing the background color (since `UIStackView` doesn't draw a background)

+`StackViewController` is a subclass of `UIViewController` that uses an instance of `StackViewContainer` as its view, and adds support for adding content using [view controller containment](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/ImplementingaContainerViewController.html) (i.e. view controller composition).
+This means that you can use view controllers and/or views to represent your content instead of just views, and `StackViewController` automatically handles adding and removing them as child view controllers.

+### Example

+The included example app, pictured above, demonstrates the usage of both `StackViewContainer` on its own (the image attachment control) as well as `StackViewController` (the full form).